skydread1/blog/README.md

 python manage.py collectstatic
 ```

-This will generate all the static files in `dev-blog-statics`.
+This will generate all static files in the `dev-blog-statics` directory.

 ### 5. Env variables